 The long-stay car park is accredited with Park Mark, which means you have complete peace of mind that your car will be kept secure while you are away.
 Regular security patrols by attendants operate 24 hours a day.
-The long-stay car park is also covered by cctv and has secure perimeter fencing.
+The long-stay car park is also covered by CCTV and has secure perimeter fencing.

-For the ultimate in convenience when arriving at Edinburgh Airport, choose Valet parking.
+For the ultimate convenience when arriving at Edinburgh Airport, choose Valet parking.
 With Valet parking, simply drive to the Valet Parking area located at the terminal.
 There you’ll hand your keys to a valet, leaving you free to head straight to check-in.
 The valet will park your car, and have it ready for you on your return.

 Valet parking is usually the most expensive option, however, the convenience it offers makes it a great choice for travellers who need a completely hassle-free experience.

 Edinburgh Terminal Parking